wcfrobert/ezweld/README.md

 <div align="center">
   <img src="https://github.com/wcfrobert/ezweld/blob/master/doc/weld_comparison.png?raw=true" alt="demo" style="width: 50%;" />
 </div>
-An important precondition for using the combined stress formulas above is that the section/weld-group MUST be oriented about its principal axes.
-If not, the section/weld-group must be rotated.
-EZweld makes this simple with the .rotate() method.
+An important precondition for using the combined stress formulas is that the section/weld-group MUST be oriented about its principal axes.
+EZweld will warn the user if a weld group needs to be rotated with the .rotate() method.
 In addition, the applied moment must be resolved about into its principal components.

 <div align="center">
   <img src="https://github.com/wcfrobert/ezweld/blob/master/doc/weld_principal_axes.png?raw=true" alt="demo" style="width: 50%;" />
 </div>

-EZweld will warn the user if a weld group needs to be rotated.
 A weld group is in its principal orientation if the product of inertia is equal to zero:

 $$I_{xy} = 0$$